 In 2013-14, Purple Knight men and women combined for 17 top-20 finishes, including Brad Farrell '16 claiming 19th place in the slalom at his first NCAA Championship.
 The Saint Michael's men placed among the top five in a pair of events.

 During the winter of 2012-13, the Purple Knight men finished among the top five in an event three times.
 All told, Saint Michael's men and women individually placed in a race's top 20 on 22 occasions.
 At season's end, Sandell qualified for his second straight NCAA Championship.

 Stagers served as the Alpine skiing assistant coach at Bates College for the 2006-07 season after he held the same position at Colby College during the 2003-04 and 2004-05 seasons.

 Stagers' coaching experience dates back to 2002, as he has coached men's and women's junior and high school-aged skiers at Steamboat Springs (Colo.)
 Winter Sports Club, Carrabassett Valley (Maine) Academy and Gould (Maine) Academy.

-Most recently, Stagers worked the past three years at the Killington Mountain School, at different times coaching men, women and juniors.
-He served as the head women's coach in 2011-12.
+Most recently, Stagers worked between 2010 and 2012 at the Killington Mountain School, at different times coaching men, women and juniors.
+He served as the head women's coach during the 2011-12 season.
 Stagers also worked at the Stratton Mountain School from 2007 to 2009, where he was the men's coach for a squad that competed in International Ski Federation (FIS) races.
 Under Stagers, Stratton was named 2009 U.S. Ski and Snowboard Association (USSA) Club of the Year.

 Stagers, who began his college skiing career at Saint Michael's, earned his bachelor's degree in psychology from the University of Maine at Farmington in 2004.